NeuralBlitz/Goainglys/README.md

+# GOAINGLYS
-# Native Go ML Projects Collection
+Native Go ML Projects Collection

 A comprehensive collection of machine learning and deep learning implementations written in **pure Go** with no external dependencies.